grassator/bdd-for-c/README.md

 Unfortunately all of the existing frameworks, inspected before starting this project, lacked one more of the features mentioned above, with the most common problem being BASIC-style `BEGIN` / `END` delimiters for test, like in [CSpec framework](https://github.com/arnaudbrejeon/cspec/wiki).
 The issue with `BEGIN` / `END` delimiters is not just that it "doesn't look like C", but also that it makes a different typing flow and screws up IDE auto-completion support.

-The framework is currently exclusively targeting the model of "one describe"—"one executable", as this is the model providing fastest compile times (given a correctly structured project), and making mocking much easier.
+The framework is currently exclusively targeting the model of "one spec"—"one executable", as this is the model providing fastest compile times (given a correctly structured project), and making mocking much easier.

 ## Handling State and Fixtures